 The liver of a person infected with hepatitis B swells.
 Severe damage can result.

 There is not currently a cure for HBV.
-However, the incidence rate has dropped in countries where the vaccine is available, and this vaccine is 95 percent effective against the infection.
+However, the incidence rate has dropped in countries where the vaccine is available, and this vaccine is

 There is a safe and effective vaccine that can protect against HBV.

 Donated blood is now tested for HCV, but people who received organ transplants or blood donations before testing became part of the donation process may be at risk.

 Other at-risk groups include healthcare workers who are exposed to sharps, users of intravenous drugs, and infants born to mothers with HCV.